brendalf/gan-attack/references/Resume.md

 While performing the attack, the ImageNet was used.
 In the random sample strategy, the images are queried from ImageNet randomically and in the adaptive strategy, the model tries to identify the best images to steal functionality of the target model.

 The adaptive strategy was abble to steal the same amount of information that the random sampling, but with less images.

+## Data-Free Learning of Student Networks
+Authors: Hanting Chen, Yunhe Wang, Chang Xu, Zhaohui Yang, Chuanjian Liu, Boxin Shi, Chunjing Xu, Chao Xu, Qi Tian Release Date: 31.12.2019

+The papper proposes a novel for training student networks with GAN.
+Student network are understandable as more compact networks and the goal is to enable a network to be deployed in edge devices.

+The Data-Free Learning (DAFL) was abble to achieve 92.22% and 74.47% of accuracy using ResNet-18 without any training data on the CIFAR-10 and CIFAR-100 datasets.
+Winning against other state-of-the-art methods.

+One problem with this approach is that it uses the target model (teacher) as discriminator.
+So, applying this method for stealing knowledge of a network through a API is unavailable because of the number of API calls that will be necessary to train the generator.

+The DAFL generator can effectively generate synthetic data that reproduces the original training set distribution.

+Because the original dataset aren't available, training the discriminator to distinguish between real or fake from the original and the generator datasets is not posible.
+That's why the DALF uses a pre trained network as a fixed discriminator.

+The student network uses the argmax of the teacher softmax output.

+The generator loss is composed as three other losses:
+* One hot encode loss (argmax of softmax)
+* Feature maps activation loss (unavailable for api cases)
+* Information entropy loss (to ensure balanced class datasets)